 Email: amkendall at ucdavis.edu

 Prof. Kendall’s research applies and advances the methods and perspectives of Industrial Ecology to understand and reduce the environmental effects of transport, civil infrastructure, energy, and agricultural systems.
 Specific research and teaching interests include life cycle assessment and other structured environmental assessment methods, and the development of new methods for carbon accounting.
 For more information on Industrial Ecology research and program at UC Davis see: http://ie.ucdavis.edu/.

 The Energy Graduate Group (EGG), conferring PhD and MS Degrees in Energy Systems is here!
 Interested in this unique interdisciplinary M.S. and Ph.D. program?
 Learn more — Check out this link.

 We also have a Graduate Academic Certificate in Industrial Ecology.
 This Certificate is open to all graduate students on campus.
 Follow the link here for more information on the program and how to apply: http://ie.ucdavis.edu/programs/

-Classes I regularly teach include ECI 123 Urban Systems and Sustainability (usually offered every spring quarter), ECI244A/EGG201 Life Cycle Assessment for Sustainable Engineering (usually offered every fall), ECI244B Advanced Methods in Industrial Ecology (offered in alternating years, usually winter quarter).
+Classes I regularly teach include ECI 123 Urban Systems and Sustainability (usually offered every spring quarter), ECI244A/EGG201 Life Cycle Assessment for Sustainable Engineering (offered winter quarter), ECI244B Advanced Methods in Industrial Ecology (offered in alternating years).